 The Risks of ISO

 - Nervous System Depressant

 - Aat least as bad as Round-Up or Asbestos

 In addition, ISO is classified as a mutagen (it changes your DNA).
 Now, that may have worked out for Spiderman.
 But in the real world we get free radicals and tumors.

 It is not limited to just humans either.
 Plants and animals are severely affected by ISO as well.
-This dog has cancer on her nose.

 It may be a primary source of all cancer according to some view points.